 Committed to Customer Service

 At Cottman Transmission and Total Auto Care, we are committed to providing the highest levels of customer service and satisfaction.
-For outstanding auto repair service in Vancouver, please call 803-748-7800 today.
+For outstanding auto repair service in Columbia, please call 803-748-7800 today.

 Code of Ethics

 - To treat you with respect and courtesy.

 - To perform a thorough TransCheck 21 PLUS Service before recommending repairs.